1 R, RStudio, and Posit Cloud

 The four components/panes shown in Figure 1.1 are:

 - Console/Terminal/Background Jobs pane: Located in the bottom-left.
-It include the Console pane where outputs and results of your analysis are displayed.
+It include the Console tab where outputs and results of your analysis are displayed.
 The console is also an interactive section where you can write code and carry out some analysis.
 All the codes written in the script are usually displayed and executed on the console.
-This pane also include the Terminal pane which provides direct access to your computer using command line.
-Lastly, we have the Background Jobs pane which allows you to run tasks in the background while you continue working on other tasks in the main R session.
+This pane also include the Terminal tab which provides direct access to your computer through a command line interface.
+Lastly, we have the Background Jobs tab which allows you to run tasks in the background while you continue working on other tasks in the main R session.
 This pane is especially useful for long-running operations that might otherwise block your R session, such as data processing, simulations, or model fitting.
+You can read more on background jobs on RStudio User Guide.

-- Environment / History Pane: Located in the top-right.
-It includes the Environment pane which displays all objects created during a session, such as data and variables.
-We also have the History pane which stores the history of commands executed.
-This pane allows you to select previous commands and rerun them or add them back to console if you want.
-Located closely to History pane is the Connection pane which helps you interact with and manage connections to external data sources, such as databases, cloud services, or remote data systems.
-It provides a user-friendly interface for establishing and managing these connections directly from RStudio, without needing to write extensive code.
-After this is the Tutorial pane provides additional learning materials for R and RStudio.
-It is designed to be an interactive R tutorial.
+- Environment/History/Connection/Tutorial Pane: Located in the top-right.
+It includes the Environment tab which displays all objects created during a session, such as data and variables.
+It also includes some important features to import data, load and save a workspace and clear objects in an active workspace.
+We also have the History tab which stores the history of commands executed.
+This tab allows you to select previous commands and rerun them or add them back to console if you want.
+Located closely to History tab is the Connections tab which helps you interact with and manage connections to external data sources, such as databases, cloud services, or remote data systems.
+It displays the connections you have made to data sources, and lets you know which of them are active.
+After the Connections tab is the Tutorial tab which provides additional learning materials for R and RStudio.
+It is designed to be an interactive R tutorial and it runs on shiny and learnr package (You will learn about packages later).

 An R session refers to the instance of R that is currently running, which includes everything that is active in memory and the state of your environment in RStudio or any R interface.

-- Files / Plots / Packages / Help / Viewer Window: This is located in the bottom-right and it consists of the Files pane which shows files and folders in your working directory.
-This pane also include tools for renaming, deleting, creating, copying and moving files and folders in your computer.
-Next is the Plots pane which displays visualizations.
-You can also export, zoom in or out, and copy to your clipboard the visuals created in this pane.
-The Packages pane follows closely and it helps to manage packages you have.
-It can also be used for updating old packages as well as installing new packages.
-Next is the Help pane which shows the documentation of packages different functions.
-This documentation include examples which can help understand the usage of the functions.
-Lastly, we have the Viewer pane which is used to display a variety of visual outputs including interactive web content, plots, maps, and web-based applications.
+- Files / Plots / Packages / Help / Viewer Window: This is located in the bottom-right.
+The Files tab shows files and folders in your working directory.
+It also include buttons for renaming, deleting, creating, copying and moving files and folders just like your native file manager.
+The Plots tab is next and it displays visualizations, providing the option to zoom in or out, and copy to clipboard graphs created.
+The Packages tab follows closely and it helps to manage packages you have installed.
+It provides the option to update, install and remove packages through a GUI.
+Next is the Help tab, and it houses the documentation of functions, and vignettes for different packagesred.
+Next is the Viewer tab which is used to display a variety of visual outputs including interactive web content, plots, maps, rendered websites, and web-based applications.
+Lastly is the presentation tab which is used to view slides created through the R Markdown ecosystem.

 1.3 Posit Cloud

 There’s an option to use R and RStudio online from your browser.
 This is through Posit Cloud (formerly RStudio Cloud).
 Posit cloud is owned by the same organization that made RStudio.
 To use posit cloud, visit https://posit.cloud/ and register.
-After registering, you get a page similar to Figure 1.2.
-After registering, click on new workspace on the left sidebar and create a new project.
+After registering, you get a page similar to Figure 1.2, then click on new space on the left sidebar then new project on the right side to start a new R session.
+Options to start from a git repository and a template file is also provided.

 The video series in this link is a good resource for starting with Posit Cloud.